smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Temporary Table

 The syntax for creating temporary tables is different for each database system.
-These examples work in SQL Server.
+These examples work in `Microsoft SQL Server`.

 Session temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.